Grande Fratello VIP season 3

-It was launched on 24 September 2018 on Canale 5, with Ilary Blasi as presenter of the gala show on air every week, and Alfonso Signorini as opinionist, and Gialappa's Band.
-It will end on 10 December 2018.
+It launched on 24 September 2018, on Canale 5 with Ilary Blasi as presenter of the gala show on air every week, and Alfonso Signorini as opinionist, and Gialappa's Band.
+It ended on 10 December 2018.
 The 24h live stream is broadcast on Mediaset Extra, daily recaps are broadcast on Canale 5, Italia 1 and La 5.
 The show was scheduled to air for 11 weeks.

 Housemates

 The age of the housemates refers to the time of entry into the house.